6 Minute Read

 - BACnet over ZigBee

 The network types encompass the physical and datalink layers of the protocol.
 This combination of physical and datalink layers is often called the MAC (Medium Access Control) layer.
 A BACnet message itself is independent of the MAC layer used to transport the message.
-Therefore, in BACnet, messages to command or monitor information are the same, no matter which MAC layer used for transport.
+Therefore, in BACnet, messages to command or monitor information are the same, no matter which MAC layer is used for transport.